Who We Are

 The Graduate Writing Institute for Excellence (GWIE), the second consecutive Title-V PPOHA institutional grant awarded to CSUDH (2014-2019), represents CSUDH’s first-ever Graduate Writing Center, built upon the foundation laid by PEGS.
 As such, PEGS’ GWIE continues to provide both programs and services designed to promote academic excellence, encouraging interaction and collaboration among and between a variety of stake-holders, from various campus organizations and entities to individual students and faculty.

-PEGS’ GWIE is a graduate writing center dedicated to promoting academic excellence with graduate-level reading, writing, and research.
+PEGS is an undergraduate and graduate writing center dedicated to promoting academic excellence to undergraduate and graduate students.
 The student programs and services are designed to enhance critical thinking and communication skills and provide unique empowerment opportunities for life-long learning, all toward helping graduates make a positive impact, both locally and globally.